Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 See [global configs](/reference/global-configs/version-compatibility) for usage details.

 ## Recommendation
-* This is a recommended configuration
+* This is a recommended configuration.
 * Before v1, you should pin your required dbt version to a minor release.
 After v1, you should pin to a major release (see above [example](#pin-to-a-range))